BlackGuyFawkes/DataScienceNotes/README.md

 ## Dataset

 > The dataset contains details of movies released on Netflix from 2008 to 2021.
 There were 7789 entries in this dataset with 11 features.
 During the cleanup process, more features were added namely, Year, minutes and units to make it 14 features.
 A new dataframe had to be created where all null values were dropped.
 I got this dataset from Data Science Lovers on Youtube.
-The dataset can be found here (https://drive.google.com/file/d/1p630pDcSkbQp_WXig8PeEVevZtSo4GQK/view).
+The dataset can be found [here](https://drive.google.com/file/d/1p630pDcSkbQp_WXig8PeEVevZtSo4GQK/view).
 Several questions were asked during the course of this analysis, they include,
 > For 'House of Cards', what is the Show Id and Who is the Director of this show ?
 > In which year the highest number of the TV Shows & Movies were released ?
 Show with Bar Graph.
 > How many Movies & TV Shows are in the dataset ?
 Show with Bar Graph.